Prompt scavenger

 Node API authentication key

-In the same machine as where you Celestia Light Node is running, run the following:
+On the same machine where your Celestia light node is running, run the following:

 export AUTH_TOKEN=$(celestia $NODETYPE auth $AUTHTYPE)